How Much Does Drip Irrigation Cost?

 Backflow PreventerEnsures water flows only one way, preventing contamination$4 – $6.50

-ConnectorAttaches pipes/tubes together$4.50 – $13.50
+ConnectorAttaches pipes/tubes together$4 – $8

-Drip TubingCarries water to the plants$15 – $40
+Drip TubingCarries water to the plants$15 – $34

-Drippers/Emitters (10 pack)Control the flow rate of the water$5 – $10
+Drippers/Emitters (10 pack)Control the flow rate of the water$3 – $11

-Mainline Distribution Tubing (100 feet)Circulates water throughout the system$13 – $45.00
+Mainline Distribution Tubing (100 feet)Circulates water from the water source throughout the system$10 – $23

 Pressure RegulatorReduces water pressure for a steady flow$7 – $20

-Tubing End CapSeals the ends of the tubes$1 – $3.50
+Tubing End CapSeals the ends of the tubes$1 – $5

-ValveTurns water on and off$4 – $60
+ValveTurns water on and off$1 – $16

 Grass and Flowers

-The price of your drip irrigation system will also depend on the kind of grass in your lawn and the plants in your garden.
+The price of your drip irrigation system also will depend on the kind of grass in your lawn and the plants in your garden.
 Grass and flowers with higher water needs may require an additional water zone, which will drive up the price.
 In addition, a lawn works best with a subsurface irrigation system, which costs more than above-ground drip systems.

 Conversely, grass and plants that need a lower amount of water will cost much less.
-Native plants in particular are easier to care for than non-native ones.
+Native plants, in particular, are easier to care for than non-native ones.
 Xeriscaping is another good way to have a beautiful outdoor space without spending a ton of money on water.

-If you’re installing a drip irrigation system, there are also some other services that you may need done to help your lawn and garden look beautiful and stay healthy.
+If you’re installing a drip irrigation system, there are also some other services you may need done to help your lawn and garden look beautiful and stay healthy.

 If you’d like, you can use drip irrigation in conjunction with a conventional sprinkler system.
 A sprinkler system will need periodic repairs, however, which will vary in cost depending on the specific job.
-A sprinkler installation ranges from $2,400 to $4,200, while repairs typically cost about $110 to $365.
+A sprinkler installation ranges from $2,200 to $4,600, while repairs typically cost about $130 to $360.
 If you live in an area with cold weather, you can also have your system winterized for $60 to $120.

 Rain Barrel

 A rain barrel is a good way to store rainwater to use as a water supply for your drip irrigation system or sprinklers.
 Take care, however, as some states have restrictions for collecting rainwater.
-Do your research and ensure that you’re allowed to collect and store it before purchasing a rain barrel.
+Do your research and ensure you’re allowed to collect and store it before purchasing a rain barrel.
 If you can, it will be about $120 to $160 for the barrel.

 Pest Control